ShahinSecLab/Write-Ups/Active-Directory/04-pass the hash/README.md

 ```
 ## Why This Attack Works

-Pass-the-Hash works because Windows allows users to authenticate using NTLM hashes instead of the actual password.
+Pass-the-Hash works because Windows allows authentication using NTLM hashes instead of requiring the original password.

 When a user logs into a Windows system, the password is converted into an NTLM hash.
-Windows uses this hash during authentication.
-If an attacker gets access to this hash, they can use it to authenticate to other systems without knowing the original password.
+Windows uses this hash during NTLM authentication.
+If an attacker obtains a valid NTLM hash, they can reuse it to authenticate to other systems without knowing the user's plaintext password.

-This attack is more effective when:
+This attack becomes more effective when:

-- The same local administrator password is used on multiple machines.
+- The same local administrator password is reused on multiple machines.
 - Users have unnecessary administrator privileges.
 - NTLM authentication is enabled across the network.
 - Administrators use privileged accounts on regular user machines.
 - Credential protection features are not enabled.
+- Local account NTLM hashes are stored in the SAM database and can be extracted after gaining administrative access.

-In this lab, the attack was possible because the same password was reused on multiple systems.
-The NTLM hash:
+In this lab, the attack was possible because the same local administrator password was reused across multiple systems.
+The recovered NTLM hash:

 ## Lab Setup